Becoming a grandparent is a special event in one’s life, and grandparents often form close and meaningful bonds with their…

 Child Custody in Pennsylvania is determined based on a variety of factors.
 The custody laws in Pennsylvania list 16 factors that courts are supposed to consider when making a custody determination.
 None of those custody factors are controlling by themselves.
 Judges look at all factors and try to reach a decision that is in the best interests of the children.

-If a judge thinks a child is old enough to make a mature opinion, he or she will either rely on a custody evaluation discussing the child’s preference and/or interview the child.
+If a judge thinks a child is old enough to make a mature opinion, he or she will either rely on a custody evaluation discussing the preferences and/or interview the child.

 A judge will consider a custody evaluation done in your case by a psychologist or other professional that discusses your child’s preferences.
 The judge will almost certainly take this into consideration instead of interviewing the child directly.
 If no such report exists, or if there is a dispute over the report, the judge will typically interview the child at the request of one of the parties.
 The interview is usually informal and takes place in the judge’s chambers.
 This process is less stressful for the child than being examined in open court.